Verse-by-Verse Study

 Building up—In Him is Christocentric, growing over years higher, deeper, and surer.

-Building up—Pray for stronger faith and trust.
+Building up—Is praying for stronger faith and trust.
 Watch your faith grow.

 As You Were Taught